 To examine your arteries, blood pressure cuffs may be placed around various areas of your body.
 The cuffs may be applied to your thigh, calf, ankle, or various points along your arm.
 They help compare the blood pressure in different parts of your body.

-Preparing for a vascular ultrasound
+Preparing for a Doppler ultrasound

 In general, there is no preparation required for this exam.
 However, if you’re a smoker, your doctor may ask you to stop smoking for several hours before the test.
 Smoking causes your blood vessels to narrow, which can affect the results of your test.